-For patients that are missing one or both arches of teeth, more and more dentists are recommending dental implants as the best option to restore smiles.
-Fuller Dental in Burlington, NC offers customized solutions to their patients missing all of their teeth.
+For patients who are missing one or both arches of teeth, more and more dentists are recommending dental implants as the best option to restore smiles.
+Fuller Dental in Burlington, NC, offers customized solutions to their patients who are missing all of their teeth.

 Traditional, removable dentures and teeth implants both offer plenty of pros and cons that should be considered when deciding which treatment option will work best for you.
-While both options will restore your smile, denture implants offer many more benefits that will enhance your comfort and quality of life.
+While both options will restore your smile, denture implants offer many more benefits to enhance your comfort and quality of life.

 One of our highly trained dentists at Fuller Dental will examine your mouth and oral health to determine if you are a candidate for implants.